 The pursuit of your Master of Divinity (MDiv) doesn’t need to uproot your life.
 Have you always wanted to take on an MDiv, but felt unsure if you could balance it amidst it all?
 Maybe relocating your family from your community for a degree could create unnecessary pressure.
 With Denver Seminary’s 78-credit-hour MDiv, these questions and concerns can be met with a fully online, fully accredited solution.
 It’s an MDiv engineered to keep you fully engaged in learning while living in your community.

 An MDiv is commonly seen as one of the broadest and deepest preparation tools for life in ministry and more.
 The fully online master of divinity offers our new Next Generation Online Learning classes where engagement is key.
 Plus, each course is rooted in the biblical bedrock, academic rigor, and mentored learning that has been the hallmark of Denver Seminary for over 65 years.

 As an online MDiv student, Denver Seminary also extends its longstanding training and mentoring opportunities to foster holistic student growth.
 This conviction is fully integrated into the online MDiv through virtual meetups where professors and classmates cultivate synchronized discussions.

 If you need a learning environment designed for flexibility, yet vibrant with interactive structure, then look no further than the online MDiv.
-Request more information about this fully online degree here.
-For frequently asked questions about the fully online MDiv, please consult our FAQ page.
+To learn more, you can request information about this fully online degree.
+For frequently asked questions about the fully online MDiv, please consult our Frequently Asked Questions.

 Interested in doing the MDiv at our Denver campus?
-Click here for more information.
+Check out our Master of Divinity Degree for more information.

 Who should pursue an online MDiv degree?